tonyguolei/projet_dac/README.md

 ##### Troubleshooting

-If the copy/paste to the xml configuration did not worked, you can try this.
+If the copy/paste above did not worked, you can try this:

 * Launch your GlassFish server.
-* Go to GlassFish admin page (usually http://localhost:4848, change the port as needed).
+* Go to GlassFish admin page (usually [http://localhost:4848](http://localhost:4848), modify the port as needed).
 * Go to Resources - JDBC - Connection Pools - New
 ```